danwhitston/parse_log/README.md

 ## 'Extra credit' tasks

 - [x] Sort results alphanumerically within sets of paths that have the same totals
-- [ ] Add flags to the command line to show only total visits, and only total unique visits
-- [ ] Add a help flag to the command line with usage instructions
 - [x] Ensure CRLF and LF both work for input file format
-- [ ] Build code to generate arbitrarily large logfiles for load testing purposes, and ensure the script performs well under load
 - [x] Validate URL paths
-- [x] Validate IPv4 addresses to the official standard
+- [x] Validate IPv4 addresses
-- [ ] Add parsing of correctly formed IPv6 addresses
 - [x] Fail gracefully during parsing, and exclude unparseable data from summaries
 - [ ] Report on parsing failures
+- [ ] Build code to generate arbitrarily large logfiles for load testing purposes
+- [ ] Use comparative load testing to improve performance
+- [ ] Extract ListItem and LineParser, and measure impact on speed and memory usage
+- [ ] Validate IPv6 addresses
+- [ ] Add a help flag to the command line with usage instructions
+- [ ] Add flags to the command line to show only total visits, and only total unique visits
 - [ ] Add a strict-mode flag that fails if unparseable or invalid data is encountered
 - [ ] Confirm Windows command line compatibility

 ## Version

-This is version 1.1.0.
+This is version 1.1.1.
 Version tracking follows [SemVer](https://semver.org/), and each release is tagged on the repository.
 There is no CHANGELOG at present.

 ## License